JoseRoca/AfxNova/docs/File Management /CIFileDialogCustomize Class.md

 # CIFileDialogCustomize Class

-Wraps the `IFileDialogCustomize`interface, thet exposes methods that allow an application to add controls to a common file dialog.
+Wraps the `IFileDialogCustomize`interface, that exposes methods that allow an application to add controls to a common file dialog.

 Include file: AfxNova/CIFileDialogCustomize.inc